mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

     >[!NOTE]
     >
-    >Make sure you enter a valid email address (such as abc@company) or domain (such as abc.company.com).
+    >Make sure you enter a valid email address (such as abc@company.com) or domain (such as abc.company.com).

 1. Specify a reason if needed.